 To participate in the mediation program, homeowners must:

-If you have received a foreclosure summons, you can schedule a free meeting with a housing counselor (the first step in the mediation process, which is then followed by a consultation with an attorney) by calling a toll-free help line at 877-895-2444 (312-836-5222 TDD) or by filling out an online appointment request form.
+If you have received a foreclosure summons, you can schedule a free meeting with a housing counselor (the first step in the mediation process) by calling a toll-free help line at 877-895-2444 (312-836-5222 TDD) or by filling out an online appointment request form.
 There is no charge to participate in the Cook County mediation program.

 Homeowners in Will County who have been served a foreclosure summons receive a form explaining the mediation program along with the summons.